 Implementing such a test will pose significant challenges, but tackling them will prove fruitful for the American public.
 The government should freely provide the answers to all the questions online and via an informational brochure—the point of the test is not to assign grades, but to make sure that people know the basics of what they’re doing when they enter the polls.
 Similarly, voters should be able to take the test indefinitely until they pass.
 All competitors in the election should agree upon the content and phrasing of the questions before they are published, and experts should ensure that the content is indeed factual and not ideologically contentious.
 Collecting, evaluating, and recording the results of the tests in order to qualify citizens for voting will inevitably require time and resources.

 Despite these costs, the benefits of implementing literacy tests for federal elections—and eventually all elections—will be manifold.
 Politicians will be held accountable to a sharper, more discerning public.
 Prevalent misconceptions, which are allowed to proliferate during tightly contested elections, will be dispelled.
 Voters will be forced to better understand the ramifications of the policies they espouse, especially concerning the economic future of the country.
 And, perhaps more importantly, the concept of voting as a duty and a responsibility that must be earned will be brought back into focus.
 It takes work to be a member of a democracy, and too often we forget that simple truth.
 If we force ourselves to do that work, our communities will be better for it.

-Russell Bogue is an Opinion columnist for The Cavalier Daily.
+R. Bogue is an Opinion columnist for the Cavalier daily.